-- Make reasonable accommodations.
+- Make reasonable accommodations

-- Provide equal access to classroom materials.
+- Provide equal access to classroom materials

-- Maintain confidentiality.
+- Maintain confidentiality

-These laws do not require you to grade students with accommodations differently or accept behaviors you would not tolerate from other students.
+These laws do not require you to grade students with accommodations any easier or accept behaviors you would not tolerate form other students.

-Who should I contact for additional questions?
+Whom should I contact for additional questions?

-Please contact the Office of Accommodative Services at 419-995-8009 for any additional questions.
-To review a copy of the Accommodative Services Handbook for Students, please visit https://www.rhodesstate.edu/testing-center-and-accommodative-services/student-guide-to-accommodative-services-3.23.22.pdf.
+Please contact Accommodative Services at 419-995-8009 for any additional questions.
+To review a copy of the Accommodative Services Handbook for Students, please visit www.rhodesstate.edu/Accommodativeservices.

-These recommendations are based on guidance from the Association on Higher Education and Disability, Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act.
+These recommendations are based on guidance from the Association on Higher Education and Disability, Section 504 of the Rehabilitation Act of 1973, and the Americans with Disabilities Act.